Omarh90/Image-Processing-OCR-and-Numeric-Integration/README.md

 ## Contact:

 Name: Omar

 Email: Omarh90+gh@gmail.com

 ## Copyright:
-Copyright &copy; 2018 Omar - All Rights Reserved
-You may use, distribute, modify this code if attributed to original source and as subject to license agreement.
+Copyright &copy; 2018 Omar Ali - All Rights Reserved You may use, distribute, modify this code if attributed to original source and as subject to license agreement.